judyliu2/LeagueRPG/README.md

 ## Feature Additions:
 1. Subclasses of Character have variations in specialize and normalize methods.
-2. Specialize returns and integer and attacks an opposing character.
+2. Specialize returns an integer and attacks an opposing character.
 3. Some subclasses of Characters have new instance variables.

 ## How to play this game